The Hive

 And Always Close To Our Heart.

-Powered by audblogaudblog audio post: Today's light verse by C. Day Lewis.
+C. Day Lewis Today's light verse is by C. Day Lewis.
+Links:

 My introduction to the sextant began with a challenge from Dad.
 His favorite columnist in the morning paper, F.G.
 Runyon as I recall, had gone to a lecture by a World War II general – I’m pretty sure it was Omar Bradley – and in the lecture the General said the distance from Moscow to some place or other was longer than from Moscow to this other city.
 Runyon called the local library to see if this was correct – and was told it wasn’t.
 So Runyon lambasted the General in his column for not knowing his geography.